TBD54566975/dap/README.md

 ## Registry HTTP API

+All DAP Registries **MUST** provide an HTTP API that adheres to the following specifications:

 ### CORS Policy
 The DAP Registry **MUST** have a [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) that allows requests from any origin.
 This is to ensure that a registry can be accessed by any app or service that wishes to resolve a DAP or facilitate registration (if the registry allows it).